arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Elastic Load Balancer (ELB).md

 - When an instance is to be de-registered from the ELB, the in-flight requests being served by that instance are given some pre-defined time to complete before the ELB de-registers it.
 - ELB stops sending new requests to the EC2 instance which is de-registering
 - Set manually (0 to 3600 seconds) (**default: 300 seconds**)

+> For instances behind an ELB and using ASG, increase the de-registration delay to ensure that the in-flight requests are completed before the ELB deregisters an instance which is to be terminated by the ASG.

 ## Access Logs
 - Captures detailed information about requests sent to the load balancer